Intown vs. the Suburbs

 The Appeal of Living in the Suburbs

 Advocates of suburban living are just as passionate about their neighborhoods.
-Julianne Rivera has lived in the Towne Lake community in Cherokee County (about 30 miles northwest of downtown) for 20 years.
+Julianne Rivera has lived in the Towne Lake community in Cherokee County (about 30 miles northwest of downtown), for more than 20 years.
 She and her husband raised their children here and now have grandchildren who love to come visit.
 She cites the appeal of close proximity to anything you need.

 Suburban growth has changed the face of many communities around Atlanta.
 Prime examples are Suwanee and Gwinnett County.
 Amber Wickham, a resident of Suwanee and seventh grade language arts teacher, has lived in Gwinnett her whole life, and her family has been around for six generations.
 “To say we have seen the area change is an understatement,” she says.
 “Thirty years ago, this area would be unrecognizable to today’s average Suwanee resident.”
 That evolution is one factor in making Suwanee (about 30 miles north on I-85) the right place for Wickham.
 She says the area now has cultural and civic events that rival those of Atlanta, and “the hometown feel you get from a small town.”